arturcesarmelo/arturcesarmelo.github.io/README.md

 # arturcesarmelo.github.io

-Full-Stack Developer, code and tecnology lover and a retired gamer.
+Full-Stack Developer, code and technology lover and a retired gamer.

 ## Languages which i use to program